 Through this period of disruption, the Chancellor has set out a package of temporary, timely and targeted measures to support public services, people and businesses.
-Find out more about two key loans being offered here.
+Find out more about some of the key loans being offered here.

 Coronavirus Business Interruption Loan Scheme (CBILS):

-The Scheme provides facilities of up to £5m for SMEs who are experiencing cashflow issues as a result of the pandemic and up to £25m for firms with revenues between £45m and £500m (Coronavirus Large Business Interruption Loan Scheme).
+The Scheme provides facilities of up to £5m for SMEs who are experiencing cashflow issues as a result of the pandemic and up to £50m (£200m as of 26 May) for firms with revenues between £45m and £500m (Coronavirus Large Business Interruption Loan Scheme).

 CBILS will be available for most business finance products such as;